EspressoLogicCafe/Examples/MigrationService/README.md

 ## (optional) Install NodeJS & liveapicreator-admin-cli
 The command line tool lacadmin was written in NodeJS.
 This package contains compiled (pkg) versions of the command line tool for multiple platforms ([macos/lacadmin | linux/lacadmin | windows/lacadmin.exe]).
-To see the source code and use the NodeJS package, you will need to install Node, NPM, and the command line tool.
+To see the source code and use the NodeJS package, install Node, NPM, and the lacadmin command line tools.
 Then you will want to modify your scripts to use 'lacadmin' as the global command instead of the package/compiled version. see (liveapicreator-admin-cli)[https://www.npmjs.com/package/liveapicreator-admin-cli]
 ```aidl